 Short Story/Article Projects

 I`m always getting ideas and writing some short stories and attempting to have them published.
 I find it challenging, but enjoyable.
-Here are just some of the stories written or in progress (Fiction and Nonfiction):
+Here are just some of the stories written or in progress (Fiction and Nonfiction).
+I’ve been lucky enough to get paid for many of my articles and others well exposure is enough of a payment.

 The Invisible Immigrants: One Child’s Story (nonfiction) – published in March/April Issue of Saltscapes magazine.
 This is a mainstream glossy published and distributed in Eastern Canada.
 Paying market.
 I retain rights.